Intelligence test for adults: the WAIS-IV

 What is the Wechsler Adult Intelligence Scale IV?

 The WAIS-IV is the intelligence test for adults (or adolescents above 16 years of age) which has the greatest scientific validity.
-It is used to know the characteristics of an adult's intelligence and if that person is intellectually gifted (for this, personality tests are sometimes needed too).
+It is used to know the characteristics of an adult's cognitive intelligence and to determine if that person is intellectually gifted (for this, personality tests are sometimes needed too when the IQ score is too close to 130).

 10 core subtests to evaluate every aspect of intelligence